 To be worn on your front, attached to the outermost garment at all times.
 A triathlon elastic belt will help you achieve this much easier, especially for teams looking for a quick changeover.
 Expect to be layering clothes in wet and cold conditions.

-Each solo runner and team runner will be issued a tracker.
-40km hikers will not be issued trackers.
+Each 40km hiker, solo 65km runner and teams will be issued a tracker.

 1x crepe bandages 7.5cm x 2.3m long